squirrelplays/pistachio/README.md

 ## Extras

-- Example outputs are included in the `outputs` folder
+- Examples of the html outputs are included in the `outputs` folder
   (Note: these will be overwritten once you successfully run the code in main.py with your own stuff based on your OOTP save)

 - Feedback and pull requests welcome